HeZhang1994/weibo-crawler/README.md

 ```bash
 ~$ python WeiboDataCrawling_ALL.py
 ```
-Those Weibo data will be saved in your specified folder (e.g., WeiboData_JuJingyi_20190119/).
+* Weibo data will be saved in your specified folder (e.g., WeiboData_JuJingyi_20190119/).

 # Motivation